↑

 Thanks for sharing!

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

-Halloween Whoopie Pies Stacked 3 High on a Black Plate
+Halloween Whoopie Pies Stacked 3 High on a Black Plate over a white background

 This post contains affiliate links.
 See our Disclosure Statement for more information.

-Regardless, those whoopie pies were amazingly good.
+Those Whoopie Pies turned out amazingly good.
 I’m not just saying that because I’m about to tell you how to make them.
 Even his teacher, who retired after his class, said that they were the best birthday treat that anyone has ever brought in and asked me for the recipe.

-I gave her the recipe and then somehow lost my own copy.
-After searching Google for cake mix whoopie pies, I think the recipe that I used before may have come from Betty Crocker or a recipe that was based off of Betty’s.
-I remembered that there was pudding mix in with the cake mix.
+After searching online for cake mix Whoopie Pies, I think the recipe that I used before may have come from Betty Crocker or a recipe that was based off of Betty’s.
+I used that recipe as my inspiration for these Halloween Whoopie Pies, and I have to say – they are pretty amazing, as well!

-Halloween Whoppie Pies on a Black Plate
+2 Halloween Whoopie Pies close up on a Black Plate

-You can also decorate the cookies using Halloween stencils and powdered sugar or make spiders using black rope licorice for the legs and candy eyes!
+If you don’t want to use black sprinkles, you can also decorate the cookies using Halloween stencils and powdered sugar or make spiders using black rope licorice for the legs and candy eyes!
 I’ll show you how I decorate them in the directions below!

 How to Make Halloween Whoopie Pies